Category Archives: Danish Royals

 Caroline-Mathilde and her family; Credit – danishroyalmediawatch.blogspot.com

 From 1947 to 1953, Prince Knud was the heir presumptive of his older brother King Frederick IX.
-Knud would have become king and Caroline Mathilde queen, but a 1953 change in the succession law caused Knud to lose his place in the succession to his niece, who became Queen Margrethe II upon the death of her father in 1972.
+Knud would have become king and Caroline Mathilde queen, but a 1953 change in the succession law caused Knud to lose his place in the succession to his niece, who became Queen Margrethe II when her father died in 1972.
 After the change, Prince Knud was given the title of Hereditary Prince and Caroline Mathilde became Hereditary Princess.

 Prince Knud died in 1976, and Caroline-Mathilde survived him by 19 years.
 She died in her home, Sorgenfri Palace in Kongens Lyngby, Denmark on December 12, 1995, at the age of 83, and was buried with her husband at Roskilde Cathedral in Roskilde, Denmark.